 The National Museum is in Prague’s city center at Albertov 678/2c, Old Town 118 00 Praha 1-Staré Mesto (Old Town Area).
 The best way to get there is via Tram.

-It is a perfect place to visit for those people who love arts, science, nature, geography, and history.
-It encompasses various disciplines, extending from the natural sciences to specific social sciences, as well as several fantastic galleries featuring domestic art through the ages.
+It is a perfect place to visit for those who love arts, science, nature, geography, and history.
+It encompasses various disciplines, from the natural sciences to specific social sciences, as well as several fantastic galleries featuring domestic art through the ages.

 See Related: Best Theme Parks in Europe